7339 Hill Rd., Two Harbors | Minnesota

 Gail Rosenquist, Host Artist

-I have made art from the time I was young, and I earned a BFA with a focus on drawing and painting.
-When I was introduced to the tactile world of ceramics.
-I knew I had found the perfect medium.
-Nature, with her universal forms is and always has been my muse, and I am incredibly fortunate to live in beautiful surroundings that inspire me daily.
-My intention is to translate this beauty into my work to inspire a sense of wonder for the user.
+I earned a BFA with a focus on drawing and painting from the Massachusetts College of Art.
+When I was introduced to the tactile world of ceramics I knew I had found a perfect medium where I could enjoy the tactile nature of clay and utilize aesthetic sensibilities learned in art school.
+My observation of nature with her universal forms is always my muse, and I’m incredibly fortunate the live in beautiful surroundings that inspire me daily.

 Some images are cropped.
 Please click on each photo to see the entire artwork.
 All images copyrighted & may not be reproduced without permission.